Breakthrough/PySceneDetect/docs/reference/command-line-params.md

 ----------------------------------------------------
 Usage: scenedetect time [OPTIONS]

-  Set start/end/duration of input video(s).
+  Set start/end/duration of input video.

   Time values can be specified as frames (NNNN), seconds (NNNN.NNs), or as a timecode (HH:MM:SS.nnn).
 For example, to start scene detection at 1